BSc (NFQ Level 8) leading to ME (NFQ Level 9)

 - Energy Systems: Buildings

-Taught modules in semester one are typically followed by an eight-month work placement.
+Taught modules in the Autumn trimester are typically followed by an eight-month work placement.

 - Innovation Leadership